 filmsShow most recent or highest rated first.
 Common beliefs in this section include:

-i used to belive that before films were coloured the whole world was black and white
+I used to believe that the before the coloured movies, when we had black and white movies, that the world was black and white too.